Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Asymptotic results for the least squares estimator

-In our setting, we cannot impose this ``strong factor assumption'', because, as explained in the introduction, the data generating process $\Gamma_{it} = \fct(\alpha_i,\gamma_t)$ typically generates an infinite sequence of factors of decreasing strength.
-Demanding all those factors in equation \eqref{model:rewritten} to be strong factors therefore makes no sense.
+In our setting, we cannot impose the ``strong factor'' or known number of factor assumptions in \cite{Bai2009}, because, as explained in the introduction, the data generating process $\Gamma_{it} = \fct(\alpha_i,\gamma_t)$ typically generates an infinite sequence of factors of decreasing strength.
+Demanding all those factors in equation \eqref{model:rewritten} to be strong factors makes no sense in our setting.
 Deriving a convergence rate for $ \widehat \beta_{\, \rm LS}$ faster than $ (\min\{N,T\})^{-1/2}$ in our model therefore appears to very challenging, to say the least.
-This if of course, the key motivation for why we also consider the two-way grouped fixed effect estimator in this paper.
+This is of course, the key motivation for why we also consider the two-way grouped fixed effect estimator in this paper, see Section~\ref{sec:GroupedFE} below.

 \begin{remark} If we change Assumption~\ref{ass:SVD} to

 for all $r\in\{R_{NT}+1,\dots \min\{N,T\}\}$, wpa1, and some constant $c>0$, then the result in equation \eqref{MainResultsLS} of Theorem~\ref{thm:bai.con} can be improved to